holochain/holochain-wasmer/README.md

 #### Return any Err(GuestPtr) values immediately

-Inside an extern we must return a `GuestPtr`.
+Inside an extern we must return a `GuestPtrLen`.

 The host is expecting a serialized `Result` (see below) whether we succeed or fail.
 This is the 'outer' `Result` that needs to communicate to the host whether